Resource-efficient simulation of noisy quantum circuits and application to network-enabled QRAM optimization

-The first step of Bell pair creation is already detailed in the main text.
+\bbbsection{Bell Pair Creation} The first step of Bell pair creation is already detailed in the main text.
 To verify this is simply to apply every noise channel described in the text following the protocol, and symmetrize the state, since the amplitude-damping channel introduces some terms which are not symmetric.
-In Appendix \ref{appendix:randomized} we explain exactly what we mean by symmetrizing, and the correspondence within the protocol.
+Later in the Supplementary Methods, we explain exactly what we mean by symmetrizing, and the correspondence within the protocol.